 Once you’ve selected the options, simply click the ‘Clear data’ button.

-If this doesn’t work, then you can also try clearing the cache in WordPress using the caching plugin or from your WordPress hosting.
+If this doesn’t work, then you can also try clearing the cache in WordPress using your caching plugin or from your WordPress hosting.

-Caching in WordPress works similarly to caching in browsers, where a static version of your site is stored and instantly displayed to users.
+Caching in WordPress works similarly to browser caching, where a static version of your site is stored and displayed to users instantly.
 This helps improve the speed and performance of your site.

 Usually, your site needs a caching solution like WP Rocket.
-Some web hosting providers also offer built-in caching solutions, including Bluehost and WP Engine.
+Some WordPress hosting providers also offer built-in caching solutions.

 If your plugins are not showing in the WordPress dashboard, then you can simply clear the cache in WordPress.
 For instance, if you’re using WP Rocket, then you can go to its settings and click the ‘Clear Cache’ button.